$29,00 (USD) OR €26,00 (Euro) to this paypal address: [wcologarb

 pretty quickly when you start routing them to filter, waveshapes, envelopes and

 VCA.
-Genuine vintage analog synths have this wonkiness going on by default
+Genuine vintage analog synths of the yesteryear have this wonkiness going on by default

 because of their physicality, "modern vintage"